Last Updated on

 When to Go: For the best flight and hotel deals, try September – November; avoid holidays like Christmas, New Year’s, Day of the Dead, Semana Santa, spring break

 FYI, this post contains affiliate links, which means I might earn a small commission if you purchase from them, at no additional cost to you.
-If this post is helpful to you, I hope you will consider using my links to book, to help maintain all the free content on my site!
+If this post is helpful, I hope you will consider using my links when booking, to help maintain all the free content on my site!
 Visit my Disclosure Policy for more info.

 Set alerts on the usual search sites: Kayak, Google, TripAdvisor.
 Also sign up for the free Scott’s Cheap Flights mailing list, which sends you daily emails with cheap deals from your preferred airports.

 Check routes from your area and see which airlines generally have the lowest prices and direct flights.
 Consider other nearby cities that are hubs (like Houston, Atlanta, Charlotte, Chicago, Baltimore, etc.) Sign up for direct alerts from airlines like JetBlue and Southwest which also fly to the Caribbean, but might not be part of the search site alerts.

 I’ve seen Tulum flight prices from D.C. drop in the fall and again in the late spring.
-I flew roundtrip one April for $300 thanks to a TripAdvisor alert, and booked a flight last November for $210 thanks to Scott’s Cheap Flights!
+I flew roundtrip one April for $300 thanks to a TripAdvisor alert, and booked a flight two years ago in November for $210 thanks to Scott’s Cheap Flights!

 Step 2: Plan On Just 1-2 Activities And A Lot Of Relaxing